HCGB-IGTP/XICRA/README.md

 pip install XICRA
 ```

 4) Install missing software:  Unfortunately, a couple of executables are not available neither as a `conda` or `pip` packages.
-These packages are `miraligner` and `sRNAbench`.
-We have generated a `shell` script to retrieve and include within your `conda environment`.
+These packages are `miraligner`, `sRNAbench` and 'MINTmap'.
+We have generated a `bash` script to retrieve and include within your `conda environment`.

 ```sh
 ## install missing software